meekg33k/segment-amplitude/Project Description.md

 This project focuses on parsing the event data, converting it into a format as detailed in Amplitude HTTP API documentation [https://amplitude.zendesk.com/hc/en-us/articles/204771828-HTTP-API] (https://amplitude.zendesk.com/hc/en-us/articles/204771828-HTTP-API) and sending it to Amplitude.

 It does not explore other ways of sending event data to Amplitude and assumes the presence of a valid API key used to communicate with Amplitude.
-The scope of this project also doesn't provide error-handling for error code 429 (too_many_requests_for_device) but it does provide error-handling for error code 503 (server_error).
+The scope of this project also doesn't provide error-handling for error code 429 (too_many_requests_for_device) but it does provide error-handling for errors with code 503 (server_error).